Lamb's House

 Lamb's House is a historic A-listed building in Leith, a northern district of the City of Edinburgh, Scotland, which has served as both a place of residence and warehouse.
 The present house is an example of early-17th-century architecture typical of harbour towns around the North Sea.

+Andrew Lamb and his ships

 The site was originally owned by Edinburgh merchant and shipowner Andrew Lamb.
+Lamb was said to have entertained Mary, Queen of Scots, somewhere nearby on her return from France in 1561.
+A contemporary chronicle claims the young queen, who landed at The Shore, "remainit in Andro Lambis hous be the space of an hour" before she was conveyed to Holyrood Palace.

+After Mary's defeat at the battle of Carberry Hill in 1567, ships were hired and sent north to Shetland to try and capture the Earl of Bothwell.
+Andrew Lamb's ship, the Unicorn and the Lion were wrecked.
+Lamb claimed £2,500 Scots compensation.

-The Lamb family were reputed to have entertained Mary, Queen of Scots, somewhere nearby on her return from France in 1561.
-A contemporary record claims the young queen "remainit in Andro Lamb's hous be the space of an hour" while messages were sent to Edinburgh informing nobles of her return.
-In January 1581 he was the owner of the Mary Grace, which was sailing to Flanders with Montbirneau, a servant of Esmé Stewart.
-In November 1583 his passengers were an embassy to France led by Lord Seton with his son Alexander Seton and the architect William Schaw.
+In January 1581, Lamb was the owner of the Mary Grace, which was sailing to Flanders with Montbirneau, a servant of Esmé Stewart.
+In November 1583, Lamb's passengers were an embassy to France led by Lord Seton with his son Alexander Seton and the architect William Schaw.